How To Apply Thermal Paste To A CPU

 What Is Thermal Paste?

 Thermal paste is a compound, a mix of various materials, used to achieve the best possible thermal conductivity.
-This amazingly thermally conductive compound is then needed to improve the contact between the heatsink (your cooler) and the heat source (your processor).
+This extremely thermally conductive compound is then needed to improve the contact between the heatsink (your cooler) and the heat source (your processor).

 Why Is Proper Application Important?

 Well, it is important because the entire IHS needs to be covered to ensure the best possible thermal performance from the CPU.
-Not enough thermal paste could potentially throttle the performance of your vital computer.
+Not enough thermal paste could potentially throttle the performance of your crucial computer.

 Pea Method

 To use the “Pea Method” all you have to do is squeeze out a drop of thermal compound from the syringe onto the IHS that is the size of a pea.
-Remember, apply a steady amount of pressure on the syringe, don’t press on it too hard.
+Remember, apply a steady amount of pressure on the syringe, don’t press on it too vigorously.

 Afterwards, carefully place the cooler horizontally against the processor’s surface.
 When fastening the screws, ensure they are tightened in a diagonal manner.
 Tighten a single screw, then the one diagonally opposite to it, and proceed accordingly.